 Now let's look at a prophetic word of warning for us today.
 Notice the following passage:

-To observe a few things our "Joshua" (Yahushua) did to completely follow Yahuweh, as our example, see WWYD?
+To see some of the things our "Joshua" (Yahushua) did to completely follow Yahuweh, as He is our example, see WWYD?
 What Would Yahushua Do?.

-We saw that Caleb (a fully repentant, whole-hearted, doggedly persistent one) is prophetic of each of us today.
+We saw that Caleb (a fully repentant, whole-hearted, doggedly persistent one) is prophetic of those today who will enter in with Messiah.
 Together, Joshua and Caleb reveal to us "The Way" — the only way — that we, in our generation, may enter in!

 The apostle Paul tells us something of The Way to the Father as a two-phase process (Romans 5:9-10): 1) the 'come-out' phase (His Blood); and 2) the 'enter-in' phase (His Life).
 Paul tells us that although we were redeemed by His death, by His Blood (the "come-out" phase of salvation) — it is only by His Life (His Life-in-us) that we will be saved (the "enter-in" phase of Salvation).
 Thus we must allow Him-in-us to live His Life-in-us, in full obedience!